Are you looking for a flexible degree that allows you to build multiple musical competencies? Then this is the degree for you.

 The BA in music provides students with a broadly based liberal arts degree.
 Students receive a strong foundation in music theory and music history while completing lessons on their major instrument.
-The curricular core provides students the opportunity to explore music as human history, cultural artifact and social behavior.
+The curricular core provides students with the opportunity to explore music as human history, cultural artifact and social behavior.
 Students may combine the degree with another major or minor within ASU.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.